-The Master in Business Administration (MBA) is a 57-credit program, with most courses being offered on an eight-week accelerated basis, that can be completed in a minimum of 18 months.
-Up to 21 credits of the Basic Core courses will be considered for waiver based on prior undergraduate academic work.
-Students should complete specified prerequisite Basic Core courses before moving on to certain Advanced Core courses.
-It is these Basic Core courses (with the exception of one required communications course) that are subject to possible waiver.
+The Master in Business Administration (MBA) is a 39-credit program, with most courses being offered on an eight-week accelerated basis, that can be completed in less than 2 years.
+Up to 18 credits of the Foundation courses will be considered for waiver based on prior undergraduate academic work and work experience.
+Students should complete specified prerequisite Foundation courses before moving on to certain Elective courses.
+It is these Foundation courses that are subject to possible waiver.